Skip to content

 Precious and the other chimps weren’t born in the wild.
 They were born and bred in the lab for research.
 There, they were separated by sex to prevent breeding.
 But that created an unnatural social structure for the chimps.

-So, Mayo’s team is now working to bring males and females together to recreate a more natural chimpanzee society – one that more closely resembles the “fission-fusion” social structure that chimpanzees enjoy in the wild.
+So, Mayo’s team is now working to bring males and females together to recreate a more natural chimpanzee society.

 Chimpanzees Taz, Haylee and Quintin grooming indoors